oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 eureka.client.register-with-eureka=false
 ```

-The `car-service` and `api-gateway` projects are configured in a similar fashion.
-Both have a unique name defined and `car-service` is configured to run on port `8090` so it doesn't conflict with `8080`.
+The `car-service` and `api-gateway` projects are configured similarly.
+Both have a unique name defined, and `car-service` is configured to run on port `8090` so it doesn't conflict with `8080`.

 `.car-service/src/main/resources/application.properties`
 ```properties